Since the start of 2017, masses of changes happended across all social media platforms known to man, woman and beast!

 Do you like the new look?

-We do.
-We particularly like the way you can add links to content throughout your personal profile.
+Most of all, we particularly like the way you can add links to content throughout your personal profile.
 Although, once you have added these links you are stuck with the order that they come in…oldest first!
 Please sort this LinkedIn!

-This social media platform have also revamped their company pages making it easier for administrators to add people to the page and updated their analytics and insights.
+Especially relevant, this social media platform have also revamped their company pages making it easier for administrators to add people to the page and updated their analytics and insights.
 Not only this they are, like all networks, trying to encourage you to share ‘native data’ on their site but posting company blogs directly onto LI rather than via a link your website.
 While this is not a new offering from LinkedIn as personal profiles have been able to do this for some time, it is new for businesses.